canonical/charmed-magma/docs/how-to/deploy_charmed_magma_orchestrator.md

 The Orchestrator must be installed on a Kubernetes cluster with the following specifications:

 - **:material-kubernetes: Kubernetes**: A cluster with a total of a minimum of 6 vCPUs and 16 GB of RAM.
-- **:material-ubuntu: Juju>=3**: A Juju controller with access to the Kubernetes cluster
+- **:material-ubuntu: Juju 2.9**: A Juju controller with access to the Kubernetes cluster

 !!! note

     If the Juju controller is running on your Kubernetes cluster, it should use a LoadBalancer service type

 ## Deploy the magma-orc8r bundle